AdityaKhursale/Driver-Alert-System/README.md

 # Driver-Alert-System
-Intelligent system to alert driver by monitoring driver drowsiness, distraction, and activity
+Intelligent system to alert driver by monitoring driver drowsiness, distraction, emotion, and activity